Wesley (footballer, born 2005): Al-Nassr

 On 30 August 2024, Wesley signed for Saudi Pro League club Al-Nassr on a four-year deal.

-In November 2024 he scored his first goal for the club in the 2024–25 AFC Champions League Elite, scoring the 4th goal against the defending champions Al-Ain.
-He also assisted the 5th goal all under only 11 minutes of playing.
+Later that year, on 5 November, he scored his first goal for the club in the 2024–25 AFC Champions League Elite, scoring the fourth goal and providing an assist against the defending champions Al-Ain.

+Loan to Real Sociedad

+On 31 January 2026, Wesley signed for La Liga club Real Sociedad on loan from Saudi Pro League club Al-Nassr with an option to buy.
+The club mentioned in a statement that the clause was around €12 million.

+Loan to Cruzeiro

+He was loaned to Cruzeiro in August 2026, with a contract until June 2027 and an option to buy.

 Personal life

 Wesley's father Wladimir was also a footballer, who played for lower league teams in Portugal and Belgium.